aron0093/integrated_pathway_analysis/Dashboards/Readme.md

 * Hover over the circles for details about the pathway.
 * The default view on the charts are from the factor analysis model of the entire dataset.
 * Relative contributions are loadings scaled to range (1,-1).

+(C) Revant Gupta (2018).
+"Personal pathway analysis as a means to integrate metabolomic and transcriptomic data in T2D intervention studies".
+Master's thesis for Molecular Techniques in Life Science.
+KTH Royal Institute of Technology, Karolinska Institutet, Stockholm University, and Science for Life Laboratory.